Burnley - Manchester City: How to watch, team news, odds, prediction

 Team news

-Burnley are sweating on the fitness of Chris Wood and Robbie Brady, while Charlie Taylor, Josh Brownhill and Ashley Barnes are battling to be fit.
+Burnley are without Chris Wood, Robbie Brady, Charlie Taylor, Josh Brownhill and Ashley Barnes, as Matej Vydra and Jay Rodriguez start up top.

 Odds and ends (full odds provided by our partner, PointsBet)